 Once the onions have caramelized the rest of the recipe is easy.
 Just throw all the ingredients in a saucepan, add the onions and warm through whilst stirring well to ensure that all the ingredients are thoroughly mixed.

-Mix the tamarind puree and tomato paste together in a saucepan to ensure that they are thoroughly mixed and then water the solution down with the cola, stirring all the time to make sure that you don't get any lumps.
+Mix the tamarind concentrate and tomato paste together in a saucepan to ensure that they are thoroughly mixed and then water the solution down with the cola, stirring all the time to make sure that you don't get any lumps.

 After that you can just throw in all the remaining ingredients, warm through until everything has dissolved and that's it!